isomorphic-software/smartclient-docs/classes/LayoutResizeBar.md

 Default class used to construct the [EditProxy](EditProxy.md#class-editproxy) for this component when the component is [first placed into edit mode](Canvas.md#method-canvasseteditmode).

 **Flags**: IR

 ---
+## Attr: LayoutResizeBar.canCollapse

+### Description
+If this property is true, a click on the Splitbar will collapse its [target](Splitbar.md#attr-splitbartarget), hiding it and shifting the Splitbar and other members of the layout across to fill the newly available space.
+If the target is already hidden a click will expand it again (showing it at its normal size).

+Note that on touch devices, to enable collapsing/uncollapsing the `target` in response to a tap, [canCollapseOnTap](Splitbar.md#attr-splitbarcancollapseontap) must be set to `true`.

+**Flags**: IRW

+---
 ## Method: LayoutResizeBar.setResizeDirection